What is Cochrane?

 What is Cochrane UK?

 Cochrane is a truly global, independent network with members and supporters worldwide.
 There are official geographic Cochrane Groups (Centres, Associate Centres, Affiliates and Networks) in over 40 countries and Cochrane UK is one of these.
 These Groups represent Cochrane in that country, promote, and support the use of Cochrane evidence in health policy and practice, and support Cochrane's members and supporters who live there.
-We work to support the global work of Cochrane and maximizing the use and impact of Cochrane Reviews for the UK and Ireland (click here to visit the Cochrane Ireland website).
+We work to support the global work of Cochrane and maximize the use and impact of Cochrane Reviews for the UK and Ireland (click here to visit the Cochrane Ireland website).
 Cochrane UK is funded by the National Institute for Health Research (NIHR) and hosted by the Oxford University Hospitals NHS Foundation Trust.
 Cochrane UK supports the production of Cochrane Systematic Reviews through a Learning and Development Programme for Cochrane authors and other contributors.
 We aim to maximize the impact of Cochrane Reviews by disseminating the findings widely to health professionals, researchers, commissioners, the public, charities and the media, through social media, events, presentations and partnerships through our Engagement Programme.

 To improve health by promoting the production, understanding and use of high-quality research evidence by patients, healthcare professionals and those who organize and fund our healthcare services.